QubesOS/qubes-doc/user/troubleshooting/vm-troubleshooting.md

 ## "Cannot connect to qrexec agent" error ##

-If you face this error when starting a VM, it may be due to too little initial memory.
+If you face this error when starting a VM, look into the VM logs at `/var/log/xen/console/guest-VMNAME.log`.
+Common reasons that may be revealed are: too low memory, corrupted files or a VM crash on startup.

-A solution is to increase the initial memory from 200MB to 400MB by navigating to VM settings » Advanced » Initial memory.
+If the error occurs as a result of too little initial memory, increase the initial memory from 200MB to 400MB by navigating to VM settings » Advanced » Initial memory.